Orange-OpenSource/a11y-guidelines/src/en/web/develop/layout.md

 ## Use relative size to allow changing text size and responsive design

-**Target:** everyone and especially people with visual impairments, using a device outdoors and elderly people.
+**Target:** Everyone and especially people with visual impairments, using a device outdoors and elderly people.
 **When:** during development.

 **Description:**